azumbro/PowerPointDigitalSignage/README.md

 <img src="Assets/PowerPointDigitalSignageLogo.png" width="40%;" style="margin: 0 auto;">
 </p>

 PowerPoint Digital Signage makes it easy to run digital signage on any display, using the familiar PowerPoint software for signage creation.
-Paired with cloud storage (Dropbox, Google Drive, OndeDrive, etc) or a network file share, the PowerPoint Digital Signage program can run on any Windows computer and automatically sync slide sets that are edited on remote machines.
+Paired with cloud storage (Dropbox, Google Drive, OneDrive, etc) or a network file share, the PowerPoint Digital Signage program can run on any Windows computer and automatically sync slide sets that are edited on remote machines.
 This provides an easy-to-use digital signage system with a low point of entry.

 # Usage Overview
   - A Windows computer (called the "signage computer" below) is connected to a digital signage display.
 This can be a basic computer and any type of display (monitor, TV, etc).
 The computer must have PowerPoint 2013 or newer installed.